mddod/mdod/README.md

 ...

+# MDOD paper
-# MDOD paper is published in ICAIIC 2024 as title "Outlier Detect using Vector Cosine Similarity by Adding a Dimension"
+MDOD paper is published in ICAIIC 2024 as title "Outlier Detect using Vector Cosine Similarity by Adding a Dimension"

 Z. Shen, "Outlier Detect using Vector Cosine Similarity by Adding a Dimension," 2024 International Conference on Artificial Intelligence in Information and Communication (ICAIIC), Osaka, Japan, 2024, pp. 255-259, doi: 10.1109/ICAIIC60209.2024.10463442.